-The act requires each federal agency to develop, document and implement an agency-wide information security program to protect sensitive data and information systems that support the operations and assets of the agency, including those provided or managed by another agency, third-party vendor or service provider.
+The act requires each federal agency in the US government to develop, document, and implement an agency-wide information security program to protect sensitive data and information systems that support the operations and assets of the agency, including those provided or managed by another agency, third-party vendor, or service provider.

-FISMA assigned specific responsibilities to federal agencies, the National Institute of Standards and Technology (NIST) and the Office of Management and Budget (OMB) to strengthen information security systems.
+FISMA assigns specific responsibilities to federal agencies, the National Institute of Standards and Technology (NIST), and the Office of Management and Budget (OMB) to strengthen information security systems.

-In particular, FISMA required agency program officials, chief information officers and inspectors general (IGs) to implement information security policies and implement security controls to cost-effectively reduce information technology security risk to an acceptable level.
+In particular, FISMA requires agency program officials, chief information officers (CIOs), and inspectors general (IGs) to implement information security policies and controls to cost-effectively reduce information technology security risk to an acceptable level.

-FISMA's scope has since increased to include state agencies administering federal programs like Medicare and any third-party vendors who are involved in a contractual agreement with the government.
+FISMA's scope has since increased to include state agencies administering federal programs like Medicare and any third-party vendors involved in a contractual agreement with the government.

 In 2010, the Office of Management and Budget (OMB) released guidelines requiring agencies to provide real-time system information to FISMA auditors, enabling continuous monitoring of FISMA-regulated information systems.

-While FISMA was replaced by the Federal Information Security Modernization Act of 2014 (FISMA 2014), it brought attention to the need for cybersecurity within the federal government by emphasizing the need for "risk-based policy for cost-effective security".
+While FISMA was replaced by the Federal Information Security Modernization Act of 2014 (FISMA 2014), it brought attention to the need for cybersecurity within the federal government by emphasizing the need for "a risk-based policy for cost-effective security."

 - Codifies the Department of Homeland Security's (DHS) authority to administer the implementation of information security policies for non-national security federal Executive Branch systems, including providing technical assistance and deployment